saumyap24/aws-solutions-architect-associate-notes/Redshift/redshift.md

 ## What is Data Warehouse ?
 ---
 - <b> What is Data Warehouse  ?</b>
-    - A transaction sumbolizesa unit of work performed within a database management system
+    - A transaction symbolizes unit of work performed within a database management system
     - eg. reads and writes

 | Database | Data warehouse |